On the thermodynamic origin of metabolic scaling: The model

 {\bf Extension to plants.} To round off, we consider the case of plants.
 In this case, it is neither clear what a basal metabolic rate is, nor if measurements for plants are done in their thermal neutral zone, as many are field studies in forests.
-Nonetheless, as plants also dissipate energy into heat, being this a limiting factor \cite{Speakman}, then our theory can be extended to this realm.
-The term associated to heat dissipation must take into account that plants have a branched fractal surface encompassing their volume.
+Nonetheless, as plants also dissipate energy into heat our theory can be extended to this realm.
+Moreover, it has been found that the scaling of the respiration rate with respect to the total mass of the plant presents also a clear curvature \cite{niklas}.
+The term associated to heat dissipation must take into account that plants have a branched fractal surface encompassing their volume \cite{frac2}.
 As the surface to volume ratio is higher ($S \sim V^{D/3}$ where $2<D<3$ is the surface fractal dimension), the risk of overheating is smaller, allowing much bigger sizes than in animals.
-According to West et al. \cite{West} $S \sim V^{3/4}$, yielding $D \approx 2.25$, and thus our effective model reduces to $B=a M + b M^{3/4}$.
+According to West et al. \cite{West} $S \sim V^{3/4}$, yielding $D \approx 2.25$ (see also \cite{zeide}), and thus our effective model reduces to $B=a M + b M^{3/4}$.
 As the exponents of the isometric and allometric parts are now closer, we expect a much less curved relationship with a higher effective slope ranging between 0.75 and 1.
 To test these predictions we have used the database of basal metabolic rates compiled by Mori et al. \cite{Mori} that includes about 200 trees and seedlings.
 They showed measures of metabolic rate against both total mass (including the roots) and aboveground mass.
 To make the comparison with mammal data homogeneous, we have used metabolic rate against total mass.
 Figure \ref{Fig4} shows these data, together with a fit to the model.
-As can be seen in table 1, the fit is excellent.
+As can be seen in table I, the fit is excellent.
 A pure power low model with exponent $\alpha\approx0.81$ (larger than for mammals) is a good fit as well, although our model seems to reproduce slightly better the high mass regime.
-As in the case of mammals, it is interesting to stress that if the second exponent of the model is left as a variable, the best fitting correctly yields the value 3/4.\\ As a final comment, Mori et al. stated in their paper that they found a concave curvature in their data.
+As in the case of mammals, it is interesting to stress that if the second exponent of the model is left as a variable, the best fitting correctly yields the value 3/4.
+As a final comment, Mori et al. stated in their paper that they found a concave curvature in their data.
 But this was due to the fact that they were mixing measures from adult individuals with measures from seedlings, which are growing quickly and have an altered metabolism.
 If we exclude seedlings and consider masses higher than 10 g we find no vestige of concavity (if fact, for masses higher that 0.1 g curvature is imperceptible).